BBC Board

 The BBC Board is the governing board of the British Broadcasting Corporation.
-The Board replaced the BBC Trust in April 2017.
-The chairman is Richard Sharp.
+The board replaced the BBC Trust in April 2017.

 The chair and four non-executive members representing the four nations are appointed by the King-in-Council, on the advice of the UK Secretary of State.
 Five other non-executive members are appointed by the board and the four executive members are chosen by the board.

 Executive committee

 The executive committee is responsible for the day-to-day operations of the broadcaster.